On Transferring Transferability: Towards a Theory for Size Generalization: Generalization bounds: details and missing proofs from Section

 we have that

 \end{proposition}

-\begin{remark}We make the following observations. \begin{enumerate}[leftmargin=0.8cm] \item The bound~\eqref{eq:size_generalization_final} converges to $0$ if both the training input dimension $n$ and the amount of data $N$ goes to $\infty$. \item This new generalization bound aligns with the setup where training is performed on inputs of fixed size $n$ (also naturally extends to inputs of varying finite sizes), and testing evaluates the asymptotic performance as $n \to \infty$.
+\begin{remark}We make the following observations. \begin{enumerate}[leftmargin=0.8cm] \item The bound~\eqref{eq:size_generalization_final} converges to $0$ if both the training input dimension $n$ and the amount of data $N$ goes to $\infty$.
+Indeed, we have justified in Remark~\ref{rmk:anydim_generalization_bound} that~\eqref{eq:anydim_generalization2} converges to $0$ as $N\to\infty$.
+The only additional term in~\eqref{eq:size_generalization_final} is $R(n)$ which converges to $0$ as $n\to\infty$. \item This new generalization bound aligns with the setup where training is performed on inputs of fixed size $n$ (also naturally extends to inputs of varying finite sizes), and testing evaluates the asymptotic performance as $n \to \infty$.
 It can therefore be interpreted as a \emph{size generalization bound}, accounts for distributional shifts induced by size variation.
 As a consequence, an additional term appears in the bound, reflecting the convergence rate of the sampling procedure. \end{enumerate}

 \end{remark}

 \begin{proof} By triangle inequality,

 We bound the two terms separately.
 By the Kantorovich-Rubinstein duality, we have almost surely that